reniechuah/tas-node-api/README.md

 -- -
 <br>

-### Postman Collection
+### 📬 Postman Collection

-You can use Postman Collection to test the API.
+You can test API endpoints using [Postman](https://www.postman.com/downloads/) .

-Get Postman Collection from /postman folder
+Import the collection from the `postman/` folder.

-Import it into [Postman](https://www.postman.com/downloads/) and test the endpoints easily.
+Run the provided request examples to test the endpoints.